 Danny Morgan, who also serves as the films screenwriter, is brilliant as the down on his luck Jim, who just can’t seem to catch a break.
 Michael Socha is in great contrast to the softly spoken Jim as the meatheaded Alex, who only seems to care about sex.
 Both Kelly Wenham and Georgia Groome are great as the antagonists of the piece, with Wenham giving a suitably intense and frighting performance as Kitty.

-This is all complimented by director Benjamin Barfoot’s fantastic visual style and brilliant directing which elevates the film to another level.
+This is all complemented by director Benjamin Barfoot’s fantastic visual style and brilliant directing which elevates the film to another level.
 I was completely engrossed and entertained by Double Date, and I highly recommend it to anyone who wants to watch a comedy that might actually make them laugh.

 The Last Photograph (Danny Huston)